 Development opportunities focus on the R.W.
 Norton’s own method of Arts Interhancement and a variety of Visual Thinking Strategies.
 This method allows for the Arts, including visual arts, dance, and theatre to be used in tandem with the curriculum to reach a deeper understanding in all core subject areas.

 Professional Developments can be customized to meet your needs.
-If you are interested in an Arts Interhancement Professional Development, please contact us at ext.
-124.
+If you are interested in the staff of the R.W.
+Norton providing Professional Development for your organization, please contact us at ext.
+128.

 The R.W.
 Norton Art Gallery believes that literacy is an important part of everyone’s life.
 We are proud to host the regional Poetry Out Loud Competition every year.